 In order to reach these goals, the European Union designated nine international rail freight corridors (RFC) in the EU rail network.
+Since leaving the European Union, Network Rail is no longer a formal member of a rail freight corridor, but continues to cooperate with neighbouring infrastructure managers to improve coordination of international freight services.

-The detailed description of the Rail Freight Corridor to which we are linked, RFC North Sea-Mediterranean, can found on the following website:
+The detailed description of the Rail Freight Corridor to which we are linked via the Channel Tunnel, RFC North Sea-Mediterranean, can found on the following website: